embeepea/tripeg/README.md

 Triangle Peg Puzzle
 ===================

-This is a little program that I wrote just for fun to solve the triangle peg puzzle:
+This is a little program that I wrote just for fun to solve this triangle peg puzzle:

 <p align="center">
   <img src="./puzzle.jpg?raw=true"/>